What is financial aid?

 Be sure to submit your FAFSA for the correct school year.
 The FAFSA is available beginning October of each year for the following fall/spring/summer.
 UNT's school code is 003594.
 Learn more about submitting the FAFSA.

 To receive first consideration for awards, we recommend you complete the FAFSA as early as possible before the priority deadlines.
-If you miss the priority dates, you can still submit your application, but your financial aid will be delayed and you will need to make appropriate payment arrangements through UNT's billing department, Student Financial Services to ensure your classes are not dropped.
+If you miss the priority dates, you can still submit your application, but your financial aid will be delayed and you will need to make appropriate payment arrangements through UNT's billing department, Student Accounting to ensure your classes are not dropped.

 - Apply for admission to UNT.